stevemandl/meter-anomaly-cron/README.md

 $ serverless offline
 ```

-After starting, you should see output like:
+After starting serverless offline, you should see output like:

 ```
 Running "serverless" from node_modules